mochi-hpc/mofka/docs/usage/quickstart.rst

 resources such as hardware threads and I/O devices, ensuring that you can configure it to maximize performance on each individual platform and for each individual use case.
-The downside of this approach, however, is that you will need a lot more knowledge about Mochi than you would need about the inner workings of other services like Kafka.
+The downside of this approach, however, is that you will need more knowledge about Mochi than you would need about the inner workings of other services like Kafka.

 In this section, we will quickly deploy the bare minimum for a single-node, functional Mofka service accessible locally, before we can dive into the